 I arrived at about 9:55am.

 I spoke to a guard and told him I had a Visa appointment; he pointed me towards two queues.
-I joined the shorter queue on the left and explained I had brought two Visa confirmation forms as I had made a mistake on one.
-The kind woman explained it wasn’t a problem, she marked one of the visa confirmation forms and told me to join the second queue–the one on the right.
+I joined the shorter queue on the left and a friendly and polite woman marked my visa confirmation form and told me to join the second queue–the one on the right.

 I had done everything they asked, was on time, brought relevant evidence to support my case and I believed this was the first major step towards hiking the Pacific Crest Trail in 2017.

 The interview and where it all went wrong

 The second queue took about 30 minutes to go through.
 I was checked again and joined a third, smaller queue which took me towards a glass room with a metal detector and some workmen.
 I handed in my belt, wallet and personal belongings.
 I walked through a metal detector and from there I was handed back my belongings and told not to put them on until I got inside the building.
 I considered bringing my camera but I am glad I didn’t–they treat your stuff rather poorly because they’re in a hurry.
 It’s a shame, because that part of London has beautiful architecture.

 Do you know why I wear a belt?
 Because I need to.
 There’s this mini walk of shame leading up to the main building, and it was difficult juggling all of my items up the steps while trying to hold my jeans up and avoid showing everyone my boxers.
 No one said “Shame.
 Shame.
 Shame”, so I guess it wasn’t too bad.